Edinburgh Tickets

 Visitor tips

-• Explore beyond the main attractions.
-Visit the National War Museum, Half Moon Battery, and David’s Tower once you have finished with the castle interiors.
+• Explore beyond the highlights: After the main interiors, visit the National War Museum, Half Moon Battery, and David’s Tower for a more complete experience.

-• Catch the One O’Clock Gun.
-Arrive a few minutes early for the daily 1 pm firing.
+• Catch the One O’Clock Gun: Arrive a few minutes before 1pm to secure a good viewing spot for the daily firing.

 Frequently asked questions about Edinburgh Castle tickets